Extensions-lab/tms-help/README.md

 - **Units of measure**.
 The TMS module's measurement units directory defines the primary linear, volumetric, and weight measurement units, along with their interrelationships and conversion coefficients.
 - **Freight Classes**.
 The Freight Class Directory is a standardized classification system for less-than-container load (LCL) freight shipments, categorizing them based on specific attributes.
 The classification of cargo freight is established using various criteria, such as value, weight, length, density, and additional factors.
 - **Setup** General settings of the TMS  [details](setup.md).

+## Shipper Scenario

+if you are a Shipper company that manages the transportation process of its sales (and purchase) orders and uses either its own transport with its drivers or hires, as well as uses third-party carriers.

+- **Transport Request** is a transportation request based on internal company documents, such as purchase orders, sales orders, or transfer orders.
+It defines WHAT needs to be transported, where the goods are to be picked up, and where they need to be delivered, while also specifying the shipper and the consignee.
+- **Logistic Units** is an item of any composition intended for transportation.
+Logistic units take many forms: a single box containing a limited number of products, a pallet with multiple products, or an intermodal container containing multiple pallets.
+- **Delivery Order** is a document that details HOW the transportation will be carried out.
+It specifies the carrier, driver, and vehicle.
+The Delivery Order represents the actual journey of the truck, outlining the stops where loading or unloading will take place.

+## Logistics Service Provider scenario (LSP)

 ## Use cases